-1. Purpose
+1. Introduction

-- 1.1 Paragon Care Limited (PGC or Company) and its subsidiaries (collectively, the Group) is committed to the highest standards of conduct and ethical behaviour in all of our business activities, and to promoting and supporting a culture of honest and ethical behaviour, corporate compliance and good corporate governance. - 1.2 This Whistleblower Policy (Policy) encourages 'Eligible Whistleblowers' to disclose improper conduct confidentially, anonymously, and on reasonable grounds without the fear of reprisal or detrimental action. - 1.3 The Policy details the rights of Eligible Whistleblowers, setting out a summary of the protections that are available to Eligible Whistleblowers who make disclosures under the Whistleblower protection provisions provided in the Corporations Act 2001 (Cth) and the Taxation Administration Act 1953 (Cth) (Whistleblower Laws). - 1.4 Under the Whistleblower Laws, an Eligible Whistleblower will be entitled to certain legal protections if they report a 'Disclosable Matter' to an 'Eligible Recipient', the Australian Securities and Investments Commission (ASIC), Australian Prudential Regulation Authority (APRA), or the Australian Tax Office (ATO). - 1.5 The Policy defines the meaning of some of those terms below. - 1.6 The Policy should be read in conjunction with the Group's Code of Conduct. - 1.7 The Policy is made available to the Group's stakeholders through the Company's website.
+- 1.1 Paragon Care Limited ("Company", "PGC", "we", "our", "us") and its subsidiaries (collectively, the Group) is committed to high standards of conduct and ethical behaviour in all of our business activities, and to promoting and supporting a culture of honest and ethical behaviour, corporate compliance and good corporate governance. - 1.2 This Whistleblower Policy ("Policy") encourages 'Eligible Whistleblowers' to disclose improper conduct confidentially, anonymously, and on reasonable grounds without the fear of reprisal or detrimental action. - 1.3 The Policy details the rights of Eligible Whistleblowers, setting out a summary of the protections that are available to Eligible Whistleblowers who make disclosures under the Whistleblower protection provisions provided in Whistleblower Laws. - 1.4 Under the Whistleblower Laws, an Eligible Whistleblower will be entitled to certain legal protections if they report a 'Disclosable Matter' to an 'Eligible Recipient', the Australian Securities and Investments Commission (ASIC), Australian Prudential Regulation Authority (APRA), or the Australian Tax Office (ATO). - 1.5 The Policy defines the meaning of some of those terms below. - 1.6 The Policy should be read in conjunction with the Group's Code of Conduct. - 1.7 Whistleblowing can play a critical role in the early detection and prosecution of misconduct in businesses and how it can improve compliance with the law and promote an ethical culture because of the higher likelihood of misconduct being reported.